 Children benefit from individual support to help them to recognise shapes, colours and sizes.
-For example, in group activities they can recognise, match and name shapes, such as cylinder, pentagon and sphere.
-Children have good counting skills and are introduced to number operations in focused activities and everyday activities.
+For example, in group activities they can recognise, match and name shapes, such as spheres.
+Children have good counting skills and are introduced to number operations in focused activities.

 Priority is given to getting to know children and their families well.
 Staff gain a beneficial understanding of children's interests by talking to parents and observing children as they play.
-They regularly assess children's progress through the stepping-stones, providing a clear picture of their progress for parents.
+They regularly assess children's progress providing a clear picture of their progress for parents.
 Staff use this information to plan appropriate challenge for children.
 Staff interact well with children and involve them in some planning activities.
 They make good use of open-ended questions to develop children's thinking, stimulate curiosity and encourage them to use their imagination.
 Planning is flexible enough to respond to children's interests, which ensures they enjoy their learning.
 Overall children make good progress in all areas of learning.